-Get in touch if need the publication in another language, Braille or in large print, on audio tape or CD.
-Our contact details are in the Getting in touch section on page 3.
+If you've got any questions, please let us know.
+If you need this publication in another language, Braille or in large print, on audio tape or CD, please let us know by calling the number in your area, see Getting in touch on page 3.